shenek/django-mojeid-auth/README.txt

     This will allow pages that use the standard @login_required decorator to use the OpenID login page.

+ 7. Set the MOJEID_USER_MODEL to specify the user model:

+        MOJEID_USER_MODEL = ('auth', 'User', )
+    This will force app to use standard django.contrib.auth.User model for authentication

+ 8. Set the MOJEID_ATTRIBUTES to determine which attributes of mojeid should be used:
+    MOJEID_ATTRIBUTES = [
+        Email('auth', 'User', 'email', 'pk'),
+        FirstName('auth', 'User', 'first_name', 'pk'),
+        LastName('auth', 'User', 'last_name', 'pk', updatable=True, required=False),
+        NickName('auth', 'User', 'username', 'pk', use_for_registration=False),
+        Phone('example_app', 'UserExtraAttributes', 'phone', 'user_id'),
+    ]
+    First four parameters are mandatory.
+First parameter is an app name.
+    Second is a model name.
+Third models attribute.
+    Fourth is an attribute which holds the user id. required(=True) - fail authentication when this attr is not obtained from mojeid updatable(=False) - update the attributes of the model after login use_for_registration - prefill mojeid registration form with this attribute

- 7. Rerun "python manage.py syncdb" to add the UserOpenID table to your database.
+ 9. Rerun "python manage.py syncdb" to add the UserOpenID table to your database.

-TODO MOJEID_ATTRIBUTES, MOJEID_USER_MODEL

 == External redirect domains ==